Most Frequently asked Database Interview Questions and answers:

 There are two types of Database lock: Shared Lock and Exclusive Lock.

 Q #30) What is Data Warehousing?

 Answer: The storage as well as access to data, that is being derived from the transactions and other sources, from a central location in order to perform the analysis is called Data Warehousing.

 Q #31) What do you understand by Join?

-Ans: Join is the process of explaining the relationship between different tables by combining columns from one or more table having common values in each.
+Answer: Join is the process of deriving the relationship between different tables by combining columns from one or more tables having common values in each.
 When a table joins with itself, it is known as Self Join.

 Q #32) What do you understand by Index hunting?

-Ans: Index hunting is the process of boosting the collection of indexes which help in improving the query performance as well as the speed of the database.
+Answer: Index hunting is the process of boosting the collection of indexes which helps in improving the query performance as well as the speed of the database.

 Q #33) How to improve query performance using Index hunting?

-- Using query optimizer to coordinate queries with the workload.
+- Using a query optimizer to coordinate queries with the workload.